 FINRA Rule 3241 is designed to address the potential conflicts of interest that can arise when a registered person is named as a beneficiary, Trustee, or executor of a client’s estate.
 The intent of this rule is to ensure that registered individuals act appropriately and that the employing member carefully supervises the actions of registered individuals.
 A multitude of conflicts can arise when a registered person is named as a beneficiary or is placed in a position of trust over a client’s estate.
 One of the greatest concerns are cases where a registered person subjects an elderly client to undo or inappropriate influence.
 In these instances the representative may use this influence to be named as a beneficiary or to be placed in a position of trust upon the death of the client.
 The impact of this undue influence may not be known or realized by the client’s family for years.
 FINRA Rule 3241 establishes a National Standard to protect individuals and to provide a consistent policy for member firms to follow.
 A registered person should decline being named as a beneficiary of, or placed in a position of trust over a client’s estate.
 If the registered person does not decline, the registered person must provide written notification to his / her employer and receive his / her employer’s written approval to receive the bequest or to accept the appointment as trustee or executor.
-Upon being notified that a registered person is going to be named to a position of trust or is being named as a beneficiary, the member firm the member firm is required to:
+Upon being notified that a registered person is going to be named to a position of trust or is being named as a beneficiary, the member firm is required to:

 Perform an assessment of the risks created by the registered person being named as a beneficiary or to a position of trust.
 Specific emphasis should be placed upon evaluating whether such a scenario will interfere with or compromise the registered person’s responsibilities to the customer.